(This post is from yet another chapter from my book, Dear Caregiver Reflections for Family Caregivers.)

-One day in the middle of July of 2010 I was feeling pretty discouraged.
-I was seeing some more serious declines in my husband’s health.
-The life expectancy after diagnosis of his rare neurological disease (multiple systems atrophy type c) I had been led to believe was six to ten years.
-Wayne’s declines were coming so fast, however, that I felt as if I was always a step behind in keeping up with them As it turned out Wayne only lived about four and a half years after diagnosis and about five and half months after that discouraging day in July of 2010.
+One day in the middle of July of 2010, I was feeling pretty despondent.
+I was seeing yet again some serious declines in my husband’s health.
+I had been led to believe the life expectancy after diagnosis of his rare neurological disease was six to ten years.
+Wayne’s declines were coming so fast, however, that I felt as if I was always a step behind in keeping up with them.
+As it turned out, Wayne only lived about four and a half years after diagnosis and about five and half months after that discouraging day in July of 2010.

-How different one day can make.
-The next day or so I received a card in the mail from my son from IA family.
+Soon after that, I received a card in the mail from my son's family from Iowa.
 The front of the card read like this, “Nothing that comes your way is too much for you.
 No matter what it is, God is more than equal to it—you’re not, but He is and He lives in you.”
 Wow!
 Talk about a message from God just when I really needed it.
 Inside the card was written a personal message thanking me for all that I did for Wayne, my son’s Dad.

 Earlier in that same week I had placed an ad in our local village ad paper for care-giving help for an hour once or twice a week in the evenings to get my husband to the bathroom and into bed.
 I thought I would be doing good if I received just one reply.
 Yet that paper came out that same day, and I received 5 replies!
 I was able to set up with one of these woman who responded to come in twice a week and later three times a week for an hour each at bedtime.
 The rates also were very reasonable.
 So that was another spirit lifter that day.
 This lady helped me the last months of my husband’s life.
 Also at the very end my local son was also able to step up and help me.

 Those care-giving years especially the last months were very difficult and emotionally and physically challenging, but God was with me each step of the way.
 He paved the way.
 He will pave the way for you also, dear Christian caregiver.